 Queuing Posts For Publishing

-Queue Posts is a free plugin that lets you place new posts and pages in a queue for publishing later at a specified interval.
+Queue Posts is a free plugin that allows you to place new posts and pages in a queue for publishing later.

 (Queue Posts – Settings)

-There are a number of plugins designed for “autoposting” or “autoblogging” (adding content automatically to WordPress sites).
+There are a number of WordPress plugins that let you “autopost” content (adding content automatically to WordPress blogs).

-Although you may not need all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that allows you to import bulk posts or article files into your WordPress site and then set these to automatically publish at regular or random intervals at a late date.
+Although you may not want to use all of the features of an “autoblogging” plugin, a plugin like WP Robot includes a module that lets you bulk import posts or article files into your WordPress site and then set these to automatically publish at regular or random intervals in the future.

-For more details about this plugin, go here: WPRobot – WordPress Autoposting Plugin
+For more information about this plugin, go here: WPRobot – WP Autoblogging Plugin

 If you plan to run a membership-style website, most professional WordPress membership plugins allow you to schedule your content to be ‘drip-fed’ to members at intervals that you specify (e.g. every 7 days, etc.).